 Regulation brings credibility to the profession.
 Practitioners of a regulated profession are subject to a code of ethics and standards of practice, and complete the Continuing Competence Program (CCP) annually.

-Self-regulation allows a profession to act as an agent of the government in regulating its members because the government acknowledges that the profession has the special knowledge required to set standards and judge the conduct of its members through peer review.
+Self-regulation allows a profession to act as an agent of the government in regulating its registrants because the government acknowledges that the profession has the special knowledge required to set standards and judge the conduct of its registrants through peer review.

 How is the College Administered?